kyrylo/kyrylo.org/_posts/2025-12-14-english-is-a-poor-language-for-programming-with-ai.md

 image: assets/images/kyrylo-silin@2x.webp
 ---

-English and natural language is a bad interface for programming with AI.
+English and natural language in general is a bad interface for programming with AI.
 Not because it is "imperfect".
 But because it was never designed for precision.

 Natural languages evolved for persuasion, storytelling, negotiation, and survival in small tribes.
 They are optimized for social flexibility and rapid